4 Ways your Salon can Benefit from a Booking App

 Consumers book dinner, shopping and even doctors appointments through apps, so it makes sense that salon appointments are accessible that way too.

-Instead of creating your own app (which is an option) bookings apps such as ruuby, for London salons or UK-wide Treatwell, offer the ability for your services to be reached by a variety of customers and reap the benefits.
+Instead of creating your own app (which is an option) bookings apps such as ruuby, for London salons, UK-wide Treatwell and now the new app Book in Beautiful, offer the ability for your services to be reached by a variety of customers and reap the benefits.
 Here are a few of the pros to consider teaming up with a booking app.

 Fill the empty appointment slots